butwhy0877/me-and-the-boi/README.md

 related or is part of "the bullshit system",
 # skills
 passive yet effective
+# items
+what is this? super mario rpg, no noteworthy
+- phone
+- glasses
 # how to incorperate it all together
 i was sleep deprived when this concept came to be